chanzuckerberg/sorbet-rails/README.md

 ## Initial Setup

-1. Install the gem and set up Sorbet, up to being able to run `srb tc`.
+1. Add `sorbet-rails` to your Gemfile and set up Sorbet, up to being able to run `srb tc`.
 Follow the steps [here](https://sorbet.org/docs/adopting).

 2. Include the ActiveRecord RBI file:
 ```sh